 However, strict penalties are not always given in drug cases.

 If charged with possessing an illegal substance, you may be eligible to avoid a conviction even if you're guilty of the crime by attending either a pretrial intervention program or a drug court program.
 These programs exist in most courts in North Alabama.
 These programs exist to help people charged with drug crimes to get help for addiction and to avoid incarceration.
-Eligibility depends on a variety of factors although, these programs are typically not available to people who have a significant criminal history.
+Eligibility depends on a variety of factors, although these programs are typically not available to people who have a significant criminal history.

 If you are a first-time offender or have a light criminal record, you may qualify for one of these programs.
 An experienced criminal defense attorney can help you determine whether drug court or a pretrial intervention program is an option you want to pursue.